ColeFrancis/6502/README.md

 There is also a child class called ExtendedCore which includes additional methods for handling input and output binary files.

 ## Cycle accuracy
 As stated above, this emulator is instruction accurate, not cycle accurate.
-The purpose of this project was simply to learn the ISA and
+The purpose of this project was simply to learn the ISA and hardware emulation.

 ## Input/output
 Just as with the original 6502, this emulator fetures memory-mapped io, with the possibility of hardware interrupts.